 Here are a few resources we recommend for your journey:

 - Reading: The Psychedelic Experience: A manual based on the Tibetian Book of the Dead (audio version found here), Manual for Psychedelic Guides by Mark Haden

 - Listening: Psychedelic Therapy Playlist 1 by Wavepaths (Spotify), Psychedelic Therapy Playlist 2 by Wavepaths (Spotify)

 - Watching: Psychedelic Medicine?
 With Ros Watts, The Secret (Trailer)

-To make the experience truly intentional, it’s recommended take steps to facilitate as inward of a journey as possible.
+To make the experience truly intentional, it’s recommended to take steps to facilitate as inward of a journey as possible.
 A good way to facilitate this is to reduce as much external stimuli as possible.
 This typically means using an eye mask and headphones.
 A journal may be helpful to record anything that comes up.

 After the experience is over, you’ll once again be in total control of your integration process.
-Much like after a plant medicine ceremony, this is where a supportive psychedelic integration coach is extremely helpful.
+Much like after a plant medicine ceremony, this is where a supportive psychedelic integration specialist is extremely helpful.
 Contact us to discover how we can help you derive more meaning from your psychedelic experience.